danecalifornia/flexboxlandingpage/README.md

 # flexboxlandingpage

 This project is a landing page for a yoga company, Warm Energy Yoga.
-The project showcases my use of various elements of web development including but not limited to: HTML5, CSS3, Flexbox Layout, and Web Design Principles.
+The project showcases my use of various elements of web development including but not limited to: HTML5, CSS3, Javascript, Flexbox Layout, and Web Design Principles.
 Photo Credits:

 Photo by cottonbro from Pexels